nus-cs2113-AY2021S1/tp/docs/team/flsq.md

-# Lim Si Qiao Florence - Project Portfolio Page
+# Florence - Project Portfolio Page

 ## Overview of Project: Study It
 Study It is an interactive desktop app that helps manage your study related matters, optimized for use via a Command